webofdata/specification-archived/specification.md

 The result of this query can be many results (e.g. when navigating from a type to it's instances or from a category to it's members.)
 The server is free to return a subset of the full results along with a token that can be used to fetch more data.

+Any entities with the same subject identifier should be merged.

 The following example shows how to get all entities related (via outgoing connections) to the entity identified with a subject identifier.

 <pre>